-Marketing plans in which the target audiences are active participants –and even content creators –are some of our favorites.
-In 2019, we worked with the City of Peekskill to launch the “Take a Peek” photo contest.
-We asked residents to share images showcasing the best of the city and they did not disappoint.
+Marketing plans in which the target audiences are active participants – and even content creators – are some of our favorites.
+When we worked with the City of Peekskill to launch the “Take a Peek” photo contest, we asked residents to share images showcasing the best of the city and they did not disappoint.
 In partnership with FUJIFILM North America Corporation, we executed a photo exhibit at City Hall featuring 100 breathtaking images of Peekskill.

 Real estate.
 Healthcare.
 Nonprofit.
 Economic Development.
 Our marketing campaigns move the needle and make a measurable impact regardless of the industry.
 If you need a marketing company to help achieve your business goals, we should chat.

 The results say it all.
 This kind of turnout is far beyond what we expected for our first event, and sponsors were thrilled with the event’s outcome.
 Co-Communications’ comprehensive marketing, PR and social media strategy helped us put this first-ever event [Market New York] on the map.

 How long does it take for marketing to make an impact?

 Marketing is a long-term investment.
 Developing a marketing strategy and conducting research takes time but laying this groundwork leads to better outcomes.
 Depending on the tactics deployed, companies can see a measurable impact in six months or less.
 That said, an ongoing marketing program is most valuable for your company or cause.